danielbsantanna/StoreStore/README.md

     docker-compose -f docker-compose-prod.yml up
 ```

-After that you acess the GUI: `http://localhost:3000`
+After that you can access the GUI: `http://localhost:3000`

 ## 🧾 Final Result
 <div align="center">